PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 ..
 [6] The SQL statements are joined with newline separators.
        The resulting string is uploaded as a new immutable object next to the existing snapshot object.
-       The sequence number of the first statement it includes is added as metadata for that object in the containing directory.
+       The sequence number of the last statement it includes is added as metadata for that object in the containing directory.

 ..
 [7] The SQL statements from ``iterdump``,
        except for those relating to the event stream table,